 If you have received a positive test result, please do not continue to test at CTTP.
 Testing is not recommended for 90 days after a confirmed positive and continued testing does not decrease your duration of isolation.

 Where do I go for testing?

-- There are individuals at the center to assist you if you do not have a mobile phone or cannot scan the bar code on the testing tube.
+Please bring your mobile phone with you to the testing sites.
+There are individuals at the center to assist you if you do not have a mobile phone.
+A mobile phone is needed to access HallPass.